shimo164/demos/cdk-approval-lambda-urls/README.md

 ## Deploy
 Run ```cdk deploy --context email=your@mail-address```.
 This will deploy / redeploy your Stack to your AWS Account.

-Note that --context to create SNS email address are required.
+Note the context  `--context email=your@mail-address` is required to create SNS.